barik-ankita/AmazonClone/README.md

----
-title: Amazon UI Clone
+# Amazon UI Clone
+## Description:
-description: A replica of the Amazon user interface built with HTML and CSS.
+### A replica of the Amazon user interface built with HTML and CSS.
----

 # Amazon UI Clone